How Many Shares Can I Buy Maximum?

 The SEC defines a penny share as a security that can be bought or sold for less than $5 per share.
 Because of their low cost, many brokers require a minimum order amount for penny shares.
 The biggest problems with penny shares is that they can be hard to trade.
 After you've purchased penny shares, you may find it difficult to sell them.
 It can also be very tough to discover information about the company offering the shares, making it hard to decide if investing in a particular company is a wise choice.

 If you need help with determining how many shares can I buy maximum, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.